-- or related activities in this State.
+- (11) Is a career offender or a member of a career offender organization or an associate of a career offender or career offender organization in such a manner which creates probable cause to believe that the association is of such a nature as to be detrimental to the proper operation of the authorized gaming or related activities in this State.
 For the purposes of this paragraph, career offender shall be defined as any person whose behavior is pursued in an occupational manner or context for the purposes of economic gain utilizing such methods as are deemed criminal violations of tribal law, federal law or the laws and the public policy of this State.
 A career offender organization shall be defined as any group of persons who operate together as career offenders; - (12) Is a person whose prior activities, criminal record, if any, reputation, habits and associations pose a threat to the public interest of the Tribe or the State or to the effective regulation and control of Class III Gaming, or creates or enhances the dangers of unsuitable, unfair or illegal practices, methods and activities in the conduct of Class III Gaming, or the carrying on of the business and financial arrangements incidental thereto; or

-- (13) Fails to provide any information requested by the State Gaming

-Agency within 14 days of the request for the information. - Certification.
+(13) Fails to provide any information requested by the State GamingAgency within 14 days of the request for the information.

+(g) Right to Hearing for Revocation, Suspension or Denial of State Certification.
 Any Applicant for State Certification, or holder of a State Certification shall be entitled to a full hearing on any action by the State Gaming Agency which may result in the revocation, suspension, or denial of State Certification.
 The hearing shall be conducted in accordance with the procedures contained in the applicable provisions of the Arizona Administrative Procedures Act, Title 41, Chapter 6, Arizona Revised Statutes or the State Gaming Agency administrative rules; provided, the State, after consultation with the Tribal Gaming Office, may defer such actions to the Tribal Gaming Office.
-Nothing herein shall prevent the Tribal Gaming Office from invoking its disciplinary procedures.

-- (h) Issuance, Revocation.
-Suspension or Denial of License Issued by Tribal Gaming Office.
+Nothing herein shall prevent the Tribal Gaming Office from invoking its disciplinary procedures. (h) Issuance, Revocation, Suspension or Denial of Liceuse Issued by Tribal.
+Gaming Office.
 The issuance, revocation, suspension or denial of any tribal gaming license by the Tribe or the Tribal Gaming Office, including the terms and conditions thereof, shall be in accordance with the Tribe's ordinances and regulations governing such procedures and the grounds for such actions shall not be less stringent than those of this Section.
-The Tribal Gaming Office shall not be required to grant an Application for a license even if the State Gaming Agency issues a State Certification. - tribal license or State Certification shall be effective for one (1) year from the date of issuance; provided, that a licensed or certified employee or person that has applied for renewal may continue to be employed or engaged under the expired license or State Certification until action is taken on the renewal Application by the Tribal Gaming Office or the State Gaming Agency.
+The Tribal Gaming Office shall not be required to grant an Application for a license even if the State Gaming Agency issues a State Certification.

+(i) Duration and Renewal of Tribal Licenses and State Certifications.
+Any tribal license or State Certification shall be effective for one (1) year from the date of issuance; provided, that a licensed or certified employee or person that has applied for renewal may continue to be employed or engaged under the expired license or State Certification until action is taken on the renewal Application by the Tribal Gaming Office or the State Gaming Agency.
 Applicants for renewal of a license or certification shall provide updated material as requested, on the appropriate renewal forms, but shall not be required to resubmit historical data already available to the Tribal Gaming Office or the State Gaming Agency.
-Additional background investigations shall not be required of Applicants for renewal unless new information concerning the Applicant's continuing eligibility for a license or a State Certification is discovered by either the Tribal Gaming Office or the State Gaming Agency.
+Additional background investigations shall not be required of Applicants for renewal unless new information concerning the Applicants continuing eligibility for a license or a State Certification is discovered by either the Tribal Gaming Office or the State Gaming Agency.